LabTranslationalArchitectomics/riboWaltz/README.md

     example_metaprofile_28[["plot"]]
 ![example_metaprofile_28](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/example_metaprofile_28.png)

-  Another way to visualize the previous data is a metahaetmap where the intensity of the colour depends on the abundance of P-sites in a specific position (corresponding to the height of the line for the metaprofiles).
-This representation is the optimal choice in order to compare multiple samples or look at the behavior of the data if different populations of reads are considered.
-The `metaheatmap_psite` function provides a collection of metaheatmaps generated using the same set of transcripts while the reads are associated to either a variety of biological conditions or subsets of the same dataset.
+ Another way to visualize the trinucleotide periodicity along coding sequences is generating a metahaetmap.
+In this case the abundance of P-sites is represented by a continuous color scale and not by the height of a line chart, as in metaprofiles.
+Metahaetmaps are a convenient choice for comparing multiple samples or multiple populations of reads (e.g. with different length): for the same set of transcripts, `metaheatmap_psite` can generate a collection of metaheatmaps using reads from either a variety of biological conditions or subsets of the same dataset.
+All the resulting heatmaps are then arranged in one graphical output.

-  To show how it works, let's suppose we want to check how the reads of 28 nucleotdes (the most frequent in our example) behave with respect to the whole dataset.
-In principle it would be sufficient to compare the two metaprofiles displayed above, but in order to have a better view of the data we will exploit the `metaheatmap_psite` function.
-The first step is to create a list of data tables containing the data of interest:
+ Here an example: let's suppose we want to investigate if, and to which extent, trinucleotide periodicity of reads of 28 nucleotides differs from trinucleotide periodicity based on all read lengths.
+As first step we create a list of data tables with the reads of interest:

     comparison_dt <- list()
     comparison_dt[["subsample_28nt"]] <- reads_psite_list[["Samp1"]][length == 28]
     comparison_dt[["whole_sample"]] <- reads_psite_list[["Samp1"]]

-  Then the list with the names of the data tables of interest can be defined.
-Pay attention: here we don't have any replicate, thus each element of *names_list* is a vector with just one string.
+ Then we define a list containing either character strings specifying the name of the sample(s) of interest (as in this example) or character string vectors specifying the name of their replicates (see the *sample* parameter).

     names_list <- list("Only_28" = c("subsample_28nt"),
                        "All" = c("whole_sample"))

-  At this point it is sufficient to run `metaheatmap_psite` using the data tables and the list of names previously defined.
+ We can now run `metaheatmap_psite`:

     example_metaheatmap <- metaheatmap_psite(comparison_dt, mm81cdna, sample = names_list,
                                              utr5l = 20, cdsl = 40, utr3l = 20, log = F)
     example_metaheatmap[["plot"]]
 ![example_metaheatmap](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/example_metaheatmap.png)

+ The output includes two heatmaps, one for each data table, named after the strings in *names_list*.
+The plot shows a clear trinucleotide periodicity for both datasets and a signal on the 5th codon stonger than on the TIS only for reads of 28 nucleotides, in agreement with the metaprofiles showed above.

 ### Codon usage

-  To understand what codons display higher or lower ribosome density, __riboWaltz__ provides the user with the analysis of the empirical codon usage, i.e. the frequency of in-frame P-sites along the coding sequence (or one of the other two ribosome sites relative to them and falling in the CDS) codon by codon, normalized for the frequency in sequences of each codon.
-The empirical codon usage is provided by the `codon_usage_psite` function which also returns a bar plot reporting the computed values, highlighting the start and the stop codon and labeling each bar with the corresponding amino acid.
-To this aim, a file containing transcript or genome sequence information in FASTA format must be provided by the user through the *fastapath* option (note that by specifying a genome build, the corresponding BSGenome object in R will be used for sequence retrieval).
-The syntax for generating the bar plot is the following (note that due to its dimension, the FASTA file used by the author is not included among the example data of the package).
+ To understand what codons display higher or lower ribosome density, the function `codon_usage_psite` provides the user with the analysis of the empirical codon usage.
+It is defined as the frequency of in-frame P-sites along the coding sequence codon by codon, normalized for the frequency in sequences of each codon. `codon_usage_psite` also returns a bar plot of the resulting values, highlighting the start and the stop codon and labelling each bar with the corresponding amino acid.
+The graphical representation of the empirical codon usage based on the example dataset is showed below.
+Please note:  due to the FASTA file size, the package does not include the nucleotide sequences used by the author.

    	codon_usage_barplot <- codon_usage_psite(reads_psite_list, mm81cdna, sample = "Samp1",
 	                                         fastapath = path_to_fasta)
 ![codon_usage_barplot](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/codon_usage_barplot.png)

-  To unravel possible defects in ribosome elongation at specific codons or aa-tRNAs use is it possible to exploit `codon_usage_psite` to compare empirical usage from two conditions or organisms or to asses potential differences between the empirical codon usage and the more diffused codon usage bias based on codon frequencies.
-To this aim a set of 64 values can be passed to the function by the user through the option *codon_usage*.
-The structure of the required data table (here called *cub_mouse* and reporting the codon usage bias in mouse downloaded from http://www.kazusa.or.jp/codon) is as follow:
+ `codon_usage_psite` can also investigate alterations of ribosome translocation at specific codons by comparing empirical codon usage from two conditions, organisms, transcript sets etc. Similarly, this function can reveal differences between the empirical codon usage and other codon-specific values provided by the user (see the *codon_usage* parameter).
+In the following example the empirical codon usage previously computed is compared with codon usage bias values in mouse (downloaded from http://www.kazusa.or.jp/codon), based on the frequency of synonymous codons in coding DNA regions.
+The structure of the required data table is as follows:

   |  codon  |  usage_index  |
   |:------:|:------:|